NXij/pixel-shannon-combos/README.md

 These configuration files reside in `/vendor/firmware/uecapconfig` in the form of .binarypb (Protobuf) files

-NR SA and NR SA carrier aggregation combinations get defined here per mobile carrier
+NR SA and NR NSA carrier aggregation combinations get defined here per mobile carrier

 ## Note
 This is by no means final as I do not understand many of the functionality defined in the uecapconfig files